kostelal0688/sep10-freedom-projec/blog/entry04.md

 Some skills that I’ve learned from working on this blog are **how to learn,** and **consideration**

 ### How to learn
+A skill I learned during this experience is How to Learn because I had to learn on my own to use different tools so that I could choose one.
 ### Consideration
 Another skill I learned while working on this part of the project is consideration.
 ## Summary